Back to Blog

 Early detection saves lives.
 If you experience any persistent throat symptoms, don't wait.
 The sooner throat cancer is diagnosed and treated, the better your chances of successful recovery with minimal impact on your quality of life.

-At THANC Hospital, Dr. Vidhyadharan combines international expertise with advanced technology including robotic surgery to provide world-class care for throat cancer patients.
+At THANC Hospital, Dr. Vidhyadharan combines international training across 8 countries with advanced technology including robotic surgery to provide comprehensive care for throat cancer patients from across Chennai and Tamil Nadu — including Anna Nagar, Kilpauk, Nungambakkam, and T. Nagar.

 Have concerns about throat cancer symptoms?
 Schedule a consultation at THANC Hospital, Chennai.